verhas/javageci/LOGGING.md

 system is out of the scope of this document, and generally a standard matter.

+The compilation that is targeting the Java 8 VM is used the Java standard JUL logger.

 ## Logging in generators

 The generators are encouraged to use the logger that the `Source` object